 Age limit: 12 years

-- A snowmobile suit, boots, mittens, helmet, goggles and balaclava
+- Winter suit, boots, mittens, helmet, googles and balaclava

 - We do not recommend this tour if you are pregnant or have back problems

 - We recommend warm clothing to wear under the winter suit such as wool underwear, wool socks, thick sweater and extra mittens

 - A small backpack for extra clothing and other items